Ranamalsingh12/CryptoVerse/README.md

 </h1>

 <p><font size="3">
   This is Cryptoverse - A website which has all data regarding cryptocurrenies.
+It website is built using <strong><em>React.JS, Redux-Toolkit, millyfy, Chart.JS, HTML-react-parser, moment, Ant Design, Axios, UUID.</em></strong>
 </p>